 - Title Page:Title page should have the following: (a) the title of the paper, (b) names of authors, (c) author affiliations: institutions and their postal addresses, (d) telephone and fax numbers, and e-mail address of the corresponding author.
 Superscript numbers should be used to link authors with institutions, and an asterisk (*) should be used to refer to the corresponding author.

 - Abstract: The Abstract should be written in a way that readers can easily understand the objective of the investigation and the results achieved.
-The Abstract should not exceed 300 words for research articles and reviews, and should not exceed 150 words for short communications and case reports.
+The Abstract should not exceed 350 words.
 Abstract should be on a separate page immediately after the title page.
 Following the abstract, you should provide a maximum of 5 key words.

 - Introduction: The introduction should provide a clear statement of the problem and the reason for investigation.
 Statements should be fully supported by proper references.
 Although the Introduction should be concise, it should be useful not only to those who are very familiar with the topic of the paper but also to non-experts.
 There should be no statements pertaining to the results at the end of the Introduction.